Testing Your Infant

-The area where your infant urinates will be cleaned.
-We will place a small, flexible tube, or catheter, into your baby’s bladder to get urine.
+The area where your infant urinates is cleaned.
+A small, flexible tube, or catheter, is placed into your infant’s bladder to get urine.
 We will take the catheter out as soon as we collect the urine sample.
-This specimen will tell the doctor if your baby may have an infection in his or her urine.
+This sample will help the doctor check for any infection in your baby's urine.

 We will place a thin plastic tube, called an IV, into a vein to collect some blood.
 We may leave this IV in the vein so we can give your baby fluids and medicines.
 This sample will help the doctor check for any infection in your baby's blood.

 A spinal tap is also called a lumbar puncture.
 It is done to remove a small amount of spinal fluid.
 Someone will hold your baby still during the procedure to keep them safe.
 The caregiver will clean your baby’s back and then place a needle between the bones in the lower part of the spine.
 The needle does not enter the spinal cord.
 The needle goes into the lower back below the level of the spinal cord.
 A small amount of fluid drips into tubes.
 We will remove the needle as soon as the fluid is collected.
 A small bandage will be placed over the area.

 We test all the fluid we collected to see if bacteria and / or viruses are present.
 Early test results will be available within two hours.
 Other tests, called cultures, check to see if bacteria grow from the blood, urine or spinal fluid.
 It takes 36 hours to find out if there are any bacteria growing.

 There are many types of bacteria that can cause infections.
 These bacteria can be found in the urine, blood or spinal fluid.
 Your baby may receive antibiotics through the IV while you are waiting for the test results.

 Like bacteria, there are many different viruses that can cause a fever.
 Most viruses cannot be treated with medications.
 Antibiotics work only